jwatte/C4EngineExamples/Readme.md

 In Visual Studio the items above can be changed by accessing the `Configuration` drop down menu and selecting `Manage Configurations`.
 Then after making the desired change and saving the .json file, cmake will be reconfigured.
 ## Changing the current application
-To change the active application, modify the `C4ActiveApp` variable and re-configure cmake.
+To change the active application, modify the `C4ActiveApp` variable and re-configure CMake.
 This will update the game.cfg file, but also other directories and files that may need to be modified.